What is a National Provider Identifier (NPI Number)?

-In order to administer its programs, a health plan (Federal programs such as Medicare, State Medicaid programs, or private health plans) must assign identification numbers to its health care providers or suppliers.
-The identifiers were not standardized in the past resulting in a single provider having multiple identification numbers for each different health plan, meaning each provider had multiple billing numbers.
-This complicated the provider’s claim submission processes, and often resulted in the same identification number being assigned to different health care providers by the different health plans.
+Prior to the NPI, a health plan (Federal programs such as Medicare, State Medicaid programs, or private health plans) assigned identification numbers to health care providers and suppliers.
+The identification numbers were not standardized, resulting in a single provider having multiple identification numbers issued by the various health plans with which a provider was enrolled.
+This complicated the provider’s claim submission processes and often resulted in the same identification number being assigned to different health care providers by the different health plans.

 Providers are required to use their NPI Number when transmitting any health information in electronic form in connection with a transaction.
 As stated in the NPI Final Rule, “The use of the NPI will improve the Medicare and Medicaid programs, and other Federal health programs and private health programs, and the effectiveness and efficiency of the healthcare industry in general, by simplifying the administration of the healthcare system and enabling the efficient electric transmission of certain health information.”

-All individuals and organizations who meet the definition of health care provider as described at 45 CFR 160.103 are eligible to obtain a National Provider Identifier (NPI).
+All individuals and organizations that meet the definition of health care provider as described at 45 CFR 160.103 are eligible to obtain a National Provider Identifier (NPI).
 These include health plans, health plan clearinghouses, health care providers who transmit health information electronically, and health care organizations that transmit protected health information to covered entities who require access to the protected health information.
 If you are a HIPAA covered provider or if you are a health care provider or supplier who bills federally funded programs for your services, you must have an NPI.
 Providers need an NPI Number prior to enrolling with Medicare.

 The assignment of an NPI Number is not required for a provider to practice medicine.
-A health care provider who is HIPAA non-covered, has opted out of Medicare, and who takes absolutely no third-party payments does not need an NPI.
+A health care provider who is HIPAA non-covered, has opted out of Medicare/Medicaid, and/or takes absolutely no third-party payments does not need an NPI.